saiteja0708/yolo-rcnn-object-tracking/README.md

 ---

 ## 👤 My Contribution

-I implemented the R-CNN training pipeline using PyTorch and Torchvision, handled the model benchmarking and comparative analysis against YOLOv5, and produced the quantitative results documented in this repository.
+Independently implemented the full R-CNN pipeline from scratch using PyTorch and Torchvision — including model architecture setup (ResNet-18 backbone), training loop, validation, and mAP evaluation.
+Collaborated on the YOLOv5 benchmarking and led the comparative performance analysis between both architectures.

-*(Edit this section to reflect what you personally built)*

 ---